-10. Producing Privileged Documents
+10. Inadvertently Produced Producing Privileged Documents

-The production in this case of attorney-client privileged or work-product protected documents, electronically stored information, or other information (collectively "discovery" in this section), whether inadvertent or otherwise, is not a waiver of the privilege or protection in this case or in any other federal or state proceeding.
+The parties hereto also acknowledge that regardless of the producing party's diligence an inadvertent production in this case of attorney-client privileged or attorney work-product materials may occur. protected documents, electronically stored information, or other information (collectively "discovery" in this section), whether inadvertent or otherwise, is not a waiver of the privilege or protection in this case or in any other federal or state proceeding.
 This Order shall be interpreted to provide the maximum protection allowed under Fed.
 R. Evid.
 502(d).
 In accordance with Fed.
 R. Civ.
 P. 26(b)(5)(B) and Fed.
 R. Evid.
-502(d), the parties therefore agree that if a party produces or provides discovery that it believes is subject to a claim of attorney-client privilege or work-product protection, whether inadvertent or otherwise, the producing party may give written notice to the receiving party that the discovery is subject to a claim of attorney-client privilege or work-product protection and request that it be returned to the producing party.
-The receiving party must: (a) promptly return, sequester, or destroy such discovery and copies thereof; (b) not use or disclose the material until the matter is resolved; and (c) must take reasonable steps to retrieve the information if the party disclosed it before being notified.
-Return of the discovery shall not constitute an admission or concession, or permit any inference, that the discovery is, in fact, properly subject to a claim of attorney-client privilege or workproduct protection.
-If the party returning the discovery to the producing party believes that the discovery is not subject to the attorney-client privilege or work-product protection, it must promptly meet and confer with the party seeking to claw back the discovery.
+502, they(d), the parties therefore agree that if a party through inadvertence produces or provides discovery that it believes is subject to a claim of attorney-client privilege or attorney-work--product protection, whether inadvertent or otherwise, the producing party may give written notice to the receiving party that the document or thing discovery is subject to a claim of attorney-client privilege or attorney work--product protection and request that the document or thingit be returned to the producing party.
+The receiving party shall must: (a) promptly return to the producing party , sequester, or destroy such document or thing discovery and copies thereof; (b) not use or disclose the material until the matter is resolved; and (c) must take reasonable steps to retrieve the information if the party disclosed it before being notified.
+Return of the document or thing discovery shall not constitute an admission or concession, or permit any inference, that the returned document or thingdiscovery is, in fact, properly subject to a claim of attorney-client privilege or attorney-work-product, nor shall it foreclose any protection.
+If the party from moving the Court pursuant to Fed.
+R. Civ.
+P. 26(b)(5) and Fed.
+R. Evid.
+502 returning the discovery to the producing party believes that the discovery is not subject to the attorney-client privilege or work-product protection, it must promptly meet and confer with the party seeking to claw back the discovery.
 If resolution of the dispute cannot be worked out between the parties, then the party seeking production of the purportedly privileged or work-product protected discovery should move the court under seal for an order requiring the production of the previously disclosed discovery within the time required under DUCivR 37-1.
 The producing party must preserve the information until the claim is resolved.
-The court's determination of attorneyclient privilege or work-product protection will not consider the provisions of Fed.
+The court's determination of attorney-client privilege or workproduct protection will not consider the provisions of Fed.
 R. Evid.
 502(b) because those provisions do not apply.

-If a party that receives a request to claw back discovery refuses to promptly return, sequester, or destroy the requested discovery, the producing party may move the court under seal for an order seeking return of the discovery within the time required under DUCivR 37-1.
+If a party that receives a request to claw back discovery refuses to promptly return, sequester, or destroy the requested discovery, the producing party may move the court under seal for an Order that such document or thing has been improperly designated or should be produced.order seeking return of the discovery within the time required under DUCivR 37-1.